hadley/adv-r/Introduction.md

 One of the most helpful attitudes is a scientific mindset: if you don't understand how something works in R, develop a hypothesis and then test it with a small experiment.
 The mental exercise of developing these experiments is very helpful.

+## Themes

+* Interactive data analysis vs. programming.
+At the heart of R is a tension between interactive data analysis and programming.
+If you recognise and understand this tension, you'll understand why some functions drive you crazy when you're programming.
+For interactive use, you want functions that require as little typing as possible, and sometimes use a little magic to simplify your life.
+It's not a problem if they fail silently because you'll notice immediately.
+For programming, you want to trade your time now for users time in the future.
+You're willing to spend a little more time to be explicit and verbose and spell out exactly what you want if it's going to save time in the future or produce more informative error messages.s

 ## What you will get out of this book

 This book describes the skills that I think you need to be an advanced R developer, producing reproducible code that can be used in a wide variety of circumstances.